Malaysia Starts Here

 Malaysia Visas

 The great news?
 Travelers with most nationalities qualify for visa-exempt entry to Malaysia, with countries like the US and UK enjoying a generous allowance of 90 days upon arrival.
-The good news?
-If you don’t, it’s easy to apply for and receive a single entry visa for Malaysia at your nearest Malaysian embassy or consulate.
+Additionally, visitors to Malaysia are advised to register for the Malaysia Digital Arrival Card (MDAC) prior to arrival, which facilitates a smoother entry process at immigration.

 Places to See in Malaysia